mazi-project/guides/source/required.rst

 USB Wi-Fi dongle
 ----------------

-This tutorial is using a TP-Link TL-WN722N 150Mbps **or** a TP-Link TL-WN725N.
+This tutorial is using a TP-Link TL-WN722N 150Mbps, TP-Link TL-WN8200ND 300Mbps **or** a nano usb adapter TP-Link TL-WN725N.